 The Time Monster was relesed in the US in 2010 (Amazon US).
 In the UK and Australia, it was only released as part of the Myths and Legends Box Set, which also includes the rightfully unloved Underworld and The Horns of Nimon, which I secretly quite like.
 Shut up.
 (Amazon UK)

 The Marshal of Solos is eerily reminiscent of everyone’s favourite wartime reactionary cartoon character, Colonel Blimp.

 We haven’t mentioned this for a while, so I guess it’s time for About Time by Tat Wood.
 His Pertwee volume is in its second edition, with heaps more information, and, sadly, heaps less Lawrence Miles.
 (Amazon US) (Amazon UK)

 Fans of the glowy rainbow cave on Solos will also enjoy William Blake’s watercolours.
-Fans of William Blake’s watercolours will also enjoy Philip Sandifer’s crazy Blakean review of The Three Doctors.
+Fans of William Blake’s watercolours will also enjoy Elizabeth Sandifer’s crazy Blakean review of The Three Doctors.